-There are various situations which should be taken into consideration before deciding the split.
-Some key considerations are elucidated below :-
+Various situations should be taken into consideration before deciding on the split.
+Some key considerations are elucidated below:-

 Banking on Goodwill–

-It’s a long term commitment which could steer your corporate strategy.
+It’s a long-term commitment that could steer your corporate strategy.
 That said, hiring a co-founder you have just met is also a decision one should reconsider seriously.

 Issuing a 50-50 split-

 The examples stated in the previous sections of the article, it is not wise to go for a 50-50 split.
 Firstly equal stakes will entail difficulty in decision making.
-Often the founders could be at loggerheads and coming to a conclusion would be tough.
+Often the founders could be at loggerheads and concluding would be tough.